 Mentors should be enthusiastic about contributing to the development of campus staff, have at least one year of Berkeley campus experience as either a contract or career employee, and be at the P3, M1, or S2 classification or above.
 Staff in the Continuing Educator classification are also eligible to participate as Mentors.

-We recommend that potential mentees consult their department HR Specialist to confirm their job classification prior to applying to the program.
+We recommend that potential mentees and mentors consult their department HR Partner to confirm their job classification prior to applying to the program.
 You may also visit Berkeley Human Resources: Job Classifications for a general description of career categories & levels.
-To view descriptions of specific job standards, please visit the Berkeley Job Builder tool.
+To view descriptions of specific job standards, please visit the Berkeley Job Builder tool (link is external).

 Mentors are identified by their colleagues through a campus-wide nomination process.

 - Mentees apply to participate in the program by the cycle deadline, and receive guidance throughout the application and matching processes.